 The program is run and managed by volunteers, with Retina Specialists and Ophthalmologists providing time and expertise for free to evaluate and treat patients in the clinic, while volunteer technicians and others check in patients, take history, and evaluate vision and eye pressure of the patients.
 Our volunteers come from all over Southern California.
 We thank all the volunteers for their willingness to help.

 OCEP Advisory Board:

 The Advisory Board of OCEP includes some of the leading ophthalmologists in the County, along with Dr. Raj Agrawal, CEO, Retina Global.

 The OCEP program is supported by Alcon Foundation.

 Norlase, an innovative laser company from Denmark, with offices in the US, provides us with their LION laser for use in the clinic, to perform laser photocoagulation on patients with diseases such as diabetic retinopathy.

-Heidelberg Engineering US will be donating their OCT machine, Spectralis, to Retina Global for use in the clinic.
-With this machine, the OCEP program will be able to provide intravitreal injections for conditions such as wet macular degeneration and diabetic macular edema.
+Heidelberg Engineering US have donated their OCT machine, Spectralis, to Retina Global for use in the clinic.
+With this machine, the OCEP program is able to provide intravitreal injections for conditions such as wet macular degeneration and diabetic macular edema.